hasura/graphql-engine/docs/graphql/manual/api-reference/graphql-api/mutation.rst

 **pk_columns** argument
 ^^^^^^^^^^^^^^^^^^^^^^^

-The ``pk_columns`` argument is used to identify one or several objects by their primary key.
+The ``pk_columns`` argument is used to identify an object by its primary key columns.
-This argument can be used in *update* mutations to identify the object(s) that are to be updated.
+This argument can be used in *update* mutations to identify the object that is to be updated.

 .. code-block:: none